noahehall/theBookOfNoah/0current/virtualization/docker/docker_reference.md

     -

 - remember the diff between entrypoint and cmd

-  - entryoint is the program that will be executed when the container starts
+  - entryoint is the script that will be executed when the container starts
     - use this for all sorts of things
     - e.g. validation
   - cmds